Zhang Xun — A Heroic, Controversial General of the Tang Dynasty that Put Loyalty Before Everything

 He killed his favorite concubine first so that his soldiers could eat, and then they ate some other people in the city.

 In the end, only about 400 civilians and 36 warriors left with Zhang Xun; they didn't even have enough strength to hold their swords and bows.

 After a solemn and stirring final battle, the city fell into the rebel army's hands.

-General Zhang Xun and his soldiers were captured and slaughtered, after they made clear that they won't surrender.
+General Zhang Xun and his soldiers were captured and slaughtered after they made it clear that they won't surrender.

 Great Contribution and Criticisms of General Zhang Xun

-Three days after their epic sacrifice, another army of the Tang Empire arrived this city, defeated the rebel armies and took it back.
+Seven days after their epic sacrifice, another army of the Tang Empire arrived in this city, defeated the rebel armies, and took it back.

-Ten days later, Empire Tang’s main force recovered other big cities and achieved important success in other battlefields and kept winning.
+Ten days later, Empire Tang’s main force recovered other important big cities, including their capital, achieved substantial success on other battlefields, and kept winning.

-The rich southeast China were well protected, so that they could keep providing food and money to Tang’s army, and millions of people living there were saved.
+The prosperous southeast China was well protected, so they could keep providing food and money to Tang’s army, and millions of people living there were saved.

-Zhang Xun and his soldiers and those sacrificed civilians, however, didn't get the chance to see the triumph that they had participated in and made a great contribution to; later he was widely criticized for allowing cannibalism.
+However, Zhang Xun and his soldiers and sacrificed civilians didn't get the chance to see the triumph they had participated in and made a significant contribution to; later, he was widely criticized for allowing cannibalism.